DenisLabrecque/DenisLabrecque.github.io/_posts/2018-03-09-fuel-versus-electric.markdown

 height: 17.5 in.
 width: 6 in.
 ---
-This infographic is the comparison of the gasoline model Nissan Versa to the all-electric Nissan Leaf S. All illustrations were vectorized by hand and had to clearly communicate this message.
+This infographic is the comparison of the gasoline model Nissan Versa to the all-electric Nissan Leaf S. All illustrations were vectorized by hand to clearly communicate this message.
 {% include artwork-metadata.html %}